ThingLabsIo/ThingLabsIo.github.io/pages/Azure/js/sending-telemetry.md

 </blockquote>

 ## Conclusions &amp; Next Steps
 Congratulations!
 You have created your first internet connected Thing.
 Welcome to the world of IoT.
-In the [next lab][nextlab] you will setup some Azure services to store and visualize the data.
+In the [next lab][visualize-iot-with-powerbi/] you will setup some Azure services to store and visualize the data.

-[Next Lab ->][nextlab]

-{% include next-previous-post-in-category.html %}
+<a class="radius button small" href="{{ site.url }}/lang/js/visualize-iot-with-powerbi/">Next Lab: Visualize IoT with Power BI ›</a>

-[setup-azure-iot-hub]: ../setup-azure-iot-hub
+[setup-azure-iot-hub]: ../setup-azure-iot-hub/
-[sending-telemetry]: ../sending-telemetry
+[sending-telemetry]: ../sending-telemetry/
-[visualize-iot-with-powerbi]: ../visualize-iot-with-powerbi
+[visualize-iot-with-powerbi]: ../visualize-iot-with-powerbi/
 [deviceexplorer]: https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md